fluidjeel/traffic-light-2025/project_implementation.md

 Leg 2 (Trailing Stop): For any profitable trade, the stop-loss is trailed daily to the higher of breakeven or the low of the most recent green candle.

-Final Exit: The entire remaining position is closed if the price hits the current stop-loss.
+Final Exit: The entire remaining position is closed if the price hits the current stop-loss level.

 4. Data and File System Structure
 Input Data: Raw data is in historical_data/.
 Processed data is in data/processed/, subdivided by timeframe (e.g., data/processed/daily/).

 Filenames: Stock data is named {SYMBOL}_daily_with_indicators.csv.
 Index data is named NIFTY200_INDEX_daily_with_indicators.csv.

-Output: Results are saved to backtest_logs/, including a .txt summary and a .csv detailed trade log with granular audit columns like portfolio_equity_on_entry and initial_shares.
+Output: Results are saved to backtest_logs/, including a .txt summary and a .csv detailed trade log, both prefixed with a timestamp.
+A log of missed trades is also generated if enabled.